duhby/hypixel.py/README.rst

 Installation
 ^^^^^^^^^^^^

-To install hypixel.py, simply install it from pypi under the name ``hypixel.py`` with pip or your favorite package manager.
+To install hypixel.py, install it from pypi under the name ``hypixel.py`` with pip or your favorite package manager.

 .. code:: sh

    pip install hypixel.py --upgrade

-You can also append ``[speed]`` to install optional packages (see below) to enhance aiohttp and json performance automatically.
+You can append ``[speed]`` to install optional packages (see below) to improve the performance of aiohttp and json.
 **Warning:** cchardet does not support python 3.10+ and subsequently will not be installed using [speed] if you're on 3.10 or higher.

 .. code:: sh